henrrich/worksample/README.md

 ```
 The cucumber html test reports can be found under `<project root>/target/reports/cucumber/html` folder and can be opened in a local browser.

-Thanks to the integration test support from Spring Boot, when the system test is started, the application will be booted up automatically on a random local port.
+With Spring MockMvc, the application will be booted up automatically on a random local port.
 And the system test can therefore run in a standalone mode without an pre-running application.

+**The positve system test case verification relies on predefined local json strings.
+Sometimes it may fail due to artist information has been updated in related data sources.
+In such case, local json string in the test resource file needs to be updated.**

 ### Package Application in Docker Container
 A `Dockerfile` is also provided under the project root folder to support building the REST service application into a Java 9 docker image.